matthew-chirgwin/kafka-java-vertx-starter/ui/src/Groups/Messages/README.md

 - `messages` - optional - array of a messages, each of which is a shape containing the Kafka topic, partition, offset, value and timestamp or a shape containing the error details.
+- `onInteraction` - optional - a function invoked on hover, tab, click, etc. The interaction event, `usage` value and `message` value are passed to the function in that order.

 Any property which is not matched will be passed onto the parent element rendered as a part of this component.